What Is Person-Centered Care? Overview and FAQ

 5. Long-Term Relationship Building

-Example: An older adult is the primary caregiver for their parent with advanced dementia.
+Example: An older adult is the primary caregiver for a parent with advanced dementia.
 At a primary care appointment, the provider creates a care plan that includes respite care and other resources for the family caregiver.

 Seeking More Tips on Best Practice Care?